kanamtsm/mc_sdl/NNNN-spec-manuplating-projection-app-via-hardware-buttons.md

 ## Appendix

 In order to realize this proposal, the HU needs to read the information of the hardware button equipped in the vehicle, and dispose that button as appropriate to ButtonName.
-There is an example for the mechanism, consider the keyboard key of the PC as a hardware button installed in the vehicle, read it with sdl_hmi, and notify the mobile application of ButtonName without placing the UI button(soft button).
+This is an example for the mechanism, consider the keyboard key of the PC as a hardware button installed in the vehicle, read it with sdl_hmi, and notify the mobile application of ButtonName without placing the UI button(soft button).

 The base code is as follows.
 HU：sdl_hmi (`https://github.com/smartdevicelink/sdl_hmi`) commit id:2db0b73444ac46db72ffe45e1eae166836be4a4a

 It is assumed that ButtonName to be notified is subscribed.

-Correct so that the press information of the PC key is notified to the sdl_hmi file (src / app / view / navigationAppView.js).
+Correct so that the press information of the PC key linked "DISPLAY_CURRENT_LOCATION" in this case is notified to the sdl_hmi file (src / app / view / navigationAppView.js).

 ```js
 ...